 Construction of concrete irrigation canal lining - CC via Wikimedia

-In April 2020, President Sisi issued a decision to establish canals lining across the country in 2 years instead of 10.
-The lining project is estimated to save 5 billion cubic meters in seepage losses.
+It is estimated that the lining project is to save 5 billion cubic meters in seepage losses.

 On another level, the ministry is encouraging farmers to substitute modern irrigation systems for flood irrigation in order to rationalize water use.
 Modern irrigation systems have been introduced in 230,000 feddans and will be introduced in further 55,000 feddans as requested by agricultural landowners.